hippyhippoyah/RagChatbotFactory/README.md

 Contributions are welcome!
 Please fork with your contribution!

 ## It is still a WIP (sorry this readme might not be the best)

+Important items such as moving out of environment variables and putting into AWS secrets is important for actual deployment.
+This is just a working basic product.